A stochastic approach to delays optimization for narrowband transmit beam pattern in medical ultrasound: Materials and Methods

-The aim of the optimization problem is to make $P(\vec{x})$ as similar as possible to a prescribed BP shape by varying the frequency $f_0$, the number of active elements and their corresponding delays.
-We are interested in BP shapes symmetric with respect to the probe central transmit line, so that we impose $R_{-i}=R_{i-1}$.
-Moreover, we want to consider the delays as free variables so that the BP changes according to $N + 3$ parameters:
+The aim of the optimization problem is to make $P(\vec{x})$ as similar as possible to a prescribed BP shape by varying the frequency $f_0$, the number of active elements $N$, and their corresponding delays $D_i$, with $i=0,\dots, N-1$.
+Since we are interested in BP shapes symmetric with respect to the probe central transmit line, we impose $D_{-i}=D_{i-1}$.
+We consider the delays as free variables so that the BP changes according to $N + 2$ parameters:

-In order to compute the BP in equation \ref{NB} we sampled $\vec{x}$ by taking a grid of points $(x_u,z_v)$ with $x_u = u \Delta x/4$ where $u=-4N,\ldots,4N$ and $v=0,\ldots,M$ (see Fig.\ref{sch}).
-From a computational point of view we approximated $h_i(x_u,z_v)$, the integral over a single element surface, according with \cite{Jen1,Jen2}.
-Moreover, by fixing the central frequency $f_0$, we have pre-computed the attenuation coefficients and the impulse response function for each element.
-An example of impulse response function for a linear probe with pulse central frequency $f_0=4.5$ MHz is given in the left panel of Figure \ref{sch}.
-Then we compute $\hat H_{i, j}^{f_0}(x_u,z_v)$ by using the discrete Fourier transform over time at the frequency $f_0$.
+In order to compute the BP in Eq.~\ref{eq:NB}, we sample $\vec{x}$ by taking a grid of points $(x_u,z_v)$ with $x_u = u \Delta x/4$ where $u=-4N,\ldots,4N$ and $v=0,\ldots,M$ (see Figure~\ref{fig:scheme}).
+From a computational point of view, we approximate $h_i(x_u,z_v)$, the integral over a single element surface, according to~\cite{Jensen2002,Jensen1996}.
+Moreover, by fixing the central frequency $f_0$, we pre-compute the attenuation coefficients and the impulse response function for each element.
+An example of impulse response function for a linear probe with pulse central frequency $f_0=4.5$ MHz is given on the left panel of Figure~\ref{fig:scheme}.
+Then we compute $\hat H_{i, j}^{f_0}(x_u,z_v)$ by using the discrete Fourier transform over time at frequency $f_0$.
 The sampled BP is a vector $X(p)$ depending non-linearly on $p$, whose components are given by $X_k := P(\vec{x}_k)$ where $k$ is an unrolled index, namely $k=u + (8N+1) v$.
 Therefore, we can formulate a Least Squares (LS) problem as follows

-where $G$ is the discretization of the prescribed BP shape we want to approximate.
-Since the vector $X(p)$ is separately periodic w.r.t. the delays $R_0, \ldots, R_{N-1}$, the optimization problem is non linear and non convex as the parameter domain contains an $N$ dimensional torus which makes it not suitable for being solved by means of standard optimization techniques.
-Among the many methods developed to deal with non convex optimization, e.g. genetic algorithms, simulated annealing, manifold optimization to mention a few, we propose to use the particle swarm optimization.
-This method has been proved to be particularly efficient in solving this problem, after a number of attempts with different methods.
+where $G$ is the discretization of the prescribed BP rectangular shape we want to approximate.
+The width of $G$ has been chosen (experimentally) to be $4$ pixels ($=\Delta x$), i.e., the minimum width possible so that the optimization algorithm would give non trivial results (limit case of no transmission).
+Since the vector $X(p)$ is separately periodic with respect to the delays $D_0, \ldots, D_{N-1}$, the optimization problem is non linear and non convex as the parameter domain contains an $N$-dimensional torus (cf. Appendix in~\cite{Razzetta2023}), therefore not suitable for standard optimization techniques.
+Among the many methods developed to deal with non convex optimization, e.g. genetic algorithms, simulated annealing, manifold optimization to mention a few, we propose to use the Particle Swarm Optimization.
+This method has been proven to be particularly efficient in solving this problem, after a number of attempts with different methods.